-ALVEXO SCORES A PERFECT 10 IN AWARDS
+Alvexo Scores a Perfect 10 in Awards

+Alvexo, coupled with its innovation, devoted community of experts, and a multitude of trading tools (signals, eBooks, economic calendar), is a leading platform to be reckoned with, in today’s unique volatile markets.

+Alvexo wins top awards for its online trading platforms that are popular across France and Germany and are now expanding across Europe.

-Alvexo, a global online trading platform solution for dynamic investors, has recently added 6 additional awards to their previous titles earned in the past.PARIS, FRANCE, July 26, 2022 /EINPresswire.com/ -- Alvexo, a complete global online trading platform solution for dynamic investors, has recently added 6 additional awards to their previous titles earned in the past few months.
+DUBAI, UNITED ARAB EMIRATES, July 29, 2022 /EINPresswire.com/ -- Alvexo, a complete global online trading platform solution for dynamic investors, has recently added 6 additional awards to their previous titles earned in the past few months.
 Alvexo’s new achievements were recognized at the annual awards programme of International Business Magazine, a Dubai-based online media platform catering to the business community.
 Alvexo won under the following categories -

 Best Mobile Trading APP France 2022 ● Best Online Trading Platform France 2022